ChillarAnand/avilpage.com/posts/2019/02/django-tips-csrf-token-api.md

 postman.setEnvironmentVariable('csrftoken', xsrfCookie.value);
 ```

-This extracts csrf token and sets it to an evironment variable called `csrftoken` in the current environment.
+This extracts csrf token and sets it to an environment variable called `csrftoken` in the current environment.

 <p align="center">
 <img src="/images/django-csrf-postman3.png" />